Megargel, Texas: Demographics

 The median income for a household in the town was $30,000, and for a family was $36,250.
 Males had a median income of $26,429 versus $23,750 for females.
 The per capita income for the town was $14,783.
 About 4.2% of families and 4.3% of the population were below the poverty line, including 1.8% of those under 18 and none of those 65 or over.

 Education

 Megargel is served by the Olney Independent School District.

 Megargel was once served by the Megargel Independent School District.
-By 2006 ,the school (along with the town) has been declining for years, and was running out of funds.
+By 2006, the school (along with the town) had been declining for years, and was running out of funds.
 The school board has voted to consolidate with Olney ISD, the neighboring school district in Olney, Texas (about 12 miles southeast), subject to voter approval on May 13, 2006.
 Proponents argued that the school (which had only 63 students, including only one in seventh grade) simply cannot continue to function, and consolidation with the neighboring district (which had nearly 800 students) would provide more opportunities for educational achievement.
 Opponents feared that closure of the school would cause the town to disappear.
 The vote was in favor of consolidation.
 The school and district closed after the school year ended.

 The designated community college for Archer County is Vernon Regional Junior College.